 2. Capilano Suspension Bridge Park

-We weren’t sure what to expect from Capilano suspension bridge but it turns out that it is the oldest tourist attraction in Vancouver, (though the bridge itself has been replaced many times and is currently strong enough to hold a 747 airplane).
+We weren’t sure what to expect from Capilano suspension bridge.
+It turns out that it is the oldest tourist attraction in Vancouver and worth the trip.
+However, the bridge itself has been replaced many times and is currently strong enough to hold a 747 airplane.
 Spanning 450 feet across a gorge and 230 feet above the Capilano River, the suspension bridge offers gorgeous views.

 There are also bridges among the treetops so you can actually walk through the rainforest Western Cedar canopy.
-We also enjoyed the new CliffWalk which was against the side of the granite cliffs with metal grated walkways in some areas for an amazing but safe view down.
+We also enjoyed the new CliffWalk which was against the side of the granite cliffs.
+Some areas of it featured metal grated walkways for an amazing but safe view down.
 Catch up on some history of the area and learn a little about the culture of the indigenous people through the educational exhibits.
 It was raining throughout our expedition but that didn’t stop us or plenty of others from exploring this gorgeous park.

 Squamish Area Scenic Route Stops